Reducing spread of herbicide-resistant weed seed during harvest and tillage operations

 Recommendations for reducing the spread of herbicide-resistant weed seed this fall in Michigan soybeans.

-Herbicide-resistant weeds such as Palmer amaranth, waterhemp and horseweed (marestail) are spreading across Michigan, increasing weed control costs and yield losses in soybeans.
+Herbicide-resistant weeds including horseweed (marestail), waterhemp, and Palmer amaranth are spreading across Michigan, leading to increased weed control costs and reductions in soybean yield.
 Because of this, producers need to take action to prevent or reduce the spread of these weeds.
 Combines, tractors and tillage equipment have been identified as some of the main culprits in spreading weed seed from field-to-field.

 The first step is to scout all of your soybean fields prior to harvest and determine if herbicide-resistant weeds are present.
-Most marestail in Michigan is considered resistant to glyphosate and many populations are also resistant to the ALS-inhibiting (Group 2) herbicides.
-Palmer amaranth and waterhemp are commonly resistant to glyphosate and the ALS inhibitors and can be easily distinguished from other pigweed species by their smooth and hairless stems.
+Almost all marestail in Michigan is glyphosate-resistant and many populations are also resistant to the ALS-inhibiting (Group 2) herbicides.
+Waterhemp and Palmer amaranth are also commonly resistant to glyphosate and the ALS inhibiting herbicides and can be easily distinguished from other pigweed species by their smooth and hairless stems.
 Additional information on identifying and managing herbicide-resistant weeds is available at Michigan State University Weed Science.

 One of the most practical and effective methods of reducing field-to-field spread of weed seed is to harvest fields or areas of fields infested with herbicide-resistant weeds after harvesting all of your clean fields.